Postdoctoral Fellow in Ethics, Politics, and Community Justice

-Garrett FitzGerald (peace studies and political science) holds an M.T.S. degree from Harvard Divinity School (religion, ethics, and politics) and a B.A. degree in peace & conflict studies and religious studies from Guilford College.
-He served for five years as the head of development for the International Physicians for the Prevention of Nuclear War, a Nobel Peace Prize-winning non-governmental organization dedicated to nuclear abolition and armed violence reduction.
+Garrett is a Ph.D. graduate of the Kroc Institute's dual-degree program in Peace Studies and Political Science, and also holds an M.T.S. from Harvard Divinity School (religion, ethics, and politics) and a B.A. from Guilford College (peace and conflict studies and religious studies).
+Before coming to Notre Dame, Garrett served for five years as the head of development for the International Physicians for the Prevention of Nuclear War, a Nobel Peace Prize-winning non-governmental organization dedicated to nuclear abolition and armed violence reduction.

 Garrett's research focuses on the intersections between democratic theory, decolonial theory, and the theory and practice of peacebuilding.
 His dissertation project applies decolonial critiques to the politics of expert knowledge production in the field of peacebuilding, and develops new frameworks for promoting peace through dialogue rooted in the irreducible plurality of understandings of peace itself.